hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

             except ZeroDivisionError:
                 return 0

 Re-running the tests, all the right ones still pass.
+Another one of the reasons that TDD is so great is that it encourages you to refactor at will - because your code is well tested, you can always know whether or not your refactor has gone correctly, or whether anything was broken.

 Let's finally get onto our little message.
 Back in our template, ``polls/templates/poll.html``:

 .. sourcecode:: html+django
     :filename: mysite/polls/templates/poll.html